solid/solid-spec/README.md

 Same as for metadata resources, ACL resources are not publicly listed by the server when browsing files (typically when doing a GET on an LDP container).
 However, they can still be read/written by client apps using the above mentioned ways of writing data.
 The corresponding ACL resources are advertised and can be discovered when doing HTTP GET/HEAD on regular resources.

-Similar to the metadata resource naming convention, SoLiD servers use a specific naming convention for ACL resources.
+Similar to the metadata resource naming convention, Solid servers use a specific naming convention for ACL resources.
 This convention relies on appending a **.acl** suffix to its corresponding resource.

 For example, the container `https://example.org/data/` will have a corresponding ACL resource with the URI: `https://example.org/data/.acl`.
 A resource `https://example.org/data/test` will have a corresponding ACL resource at `https://example.org/data/test.acl`